SpellarBot/open-data-catalog/datasets/scxv-4u4u.md

 Footnotes:
  C.N.M.I.: Commonwealth of Northern Mariana Islands.

- U: Unavailable. —: No reported cases.
+ U: Unavailable. ?: No reported cases.
 N: Not reportable.
 NN: Not Nationally Notifiable.
 NP: Nationally notifiable but not published.
 Cum: Cumulative year-to-date counts.
 Med: Median.
 Max: Maximum.

 *Three low incidence conditions, rubella, rubella congenital, and tetanus, are in Table II to facilitate case count verification with reporting jurisdictions.

-† Case counts for reporting years 2016 and 2017 are provisional and subject to change.
+?
+Case counts for reporting years 2016 and 2017 are provisional and subject to change.
 For further information on interpretation of these data, see http://wwwn.cdc.gov/nndss/document/ ProvisionalNationaNotifiableDiseasesSurveillanceData20100927.pdf.
 Data for tuberculosis are displayed in Table IV, which appears quarterly.

-NOTE:  These data may not reflect the case counts submitted by Oregon, Michigan, and Upstate New York due to changes in data processing.

 ## Columns